adamluckydo/ontology/Buddhism.md

 #### The Three Characteristics

 In order to end suffering once and for all, drastic measures must be taken.
-Specifically, adopting lenses that cast experience in the worst possible light.
+Specifically, adopting lenses that cast experience in a less-than-appealing light.
+Or, the Buddha would argue, an accurate light:

 1. Impermanence: Everything changes, nothing lasts
 2. Unsatisfactory (highly contended translation): Phenomena is "a bummer", or "not quite it", or, if you're really hardcore, "suffering"